abar193/AbarCards/README.md

 situation at the end of the turn will not match the one described in TestingSituation test will be failed.
 Example of using that framework may be seen in tests.TestMachinesDeck class.

-BTW, that framewor may even be used for Tutorial-games, if I will implement them.
+BTW, that framework may even be used for Tutorial-games, if I will implement them.
 ***

 Older news: